[Last Update 3/31/2020] This page provides program information to assist lenders.

 VII.
 Homebuyer must have minimum credit score of 580.
 Target minimum is 680.
 580-680 may be required to complete additional credit rehab work.
 Lender may require higher score.

 VIII.
 First mortgage financing shall be obtained through lender.
 Loan must be fixed, minimum 15 years, standard 30 years.
 No high-fee loans will be supported.

 IX.
 Target home affordability amount is 30% of gross household income.
 PITI + $50 maintenance savings can reach 34%.
-Credit score below 680 reduces allowable PITI + Maintenance Savings by $25.
+Credit scores for any one from the borrowing party between 650 and 679 reduces allowable PITI + Maintenance Savings by $25.
 Credit score below 650 reduces allowable PITI + Maintenance Savings by $50.

 X. Maximum household monthly debt is 14%, with target 10%.
+Monthly debt exceeding 10% may reduce total allowable PITI.
 Combined monthly debt + PITI + $50 maintenance savings may not exceed 42% of gross monthly income.

 XI.
 Home must be inspected by WCHA and certified building inspector.
 Home may be inspected by local code official.